nrv-framework/NRV/docs/usersguide/simulables.rst

    * - d_lambda
      - float
      - 0.1
-     - value of d-lambda for the dlambda rule,
+     - value of d-lambda for the d-lambda rule,
    * - v_init
      - float
      - None